 That’s why transferable skills are also known as “portable skills.”
 They are the abilities you acquire and then take with you from one job to another.

-Hard skills are specific, teachable abilities that you learn through formal education or training.
-They include things like data analysis, accounting, and speaking foreign languages.
+Hard skills are specific, teachable abilities.
+You learn them through formal education or training.
+They include skills like analytics, data analysis, accounting, and speaking foreign languages.

 Soft skills, on the other hand, are personality traits that enable you to interact effectively with other people.
-Examples include communication, teamwork, problem-solving, and time management.
+Soft skills examples include communication, teamwork, problem-solving, and time management.

 Don’t underestimate the importance of your transferable soft skills!

-Employers are increasingly looking for people who have resume skills that show they’re able to work well with others, handle stress, and think creatively.
+Employers want candidates with resume skills.
+They should work well with others, handle stress, and think creatively.

 “I never judge people by their education and qualifications,” says Richard Branson, the founder of the Virgin Group.
 “We focus on hiring people with transferable skills – team players who can pitch in and help others in all sorts of situations.”